-DTC will act as securities depository for the Series 1 Notes.
-The Series 1 Notes will be issued as fullyregistered securities registered in the name of Cede & Co.
+DTC will act as securities depository for the Notes.
+The Notes will be issued as fully-registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-One fully-registered Series 1 Note certificate has been issued for the aggregate principal amount of the Series 1 Notes and has been deposited with DTC.
+One fully-registered note certificate has been issued for the maximum aggregate principal amount of each series of the Notes, and each has been deposited with DTC.